 When it comes to online marketing, a picture could be worth a thousand visits.
 Need convincing?
 Facebook posts with images get 2.3 times more engagement than those without one.
-Ok, so images can boost your results.
-Now, how do you find them?
+OK, so images can boost your results.
+Now, how do you find them without breaking your budget?
 Cost and copyright restrictions can become a barrier for many small businesses.
 Here’s help.
 Take a look at some of the best stock photo websites to help you find the right image, often for little or no cost.

 Ten Best Stock Photo Websites for Marketing